- changes in diet or medications

-Bowel training can be particularly helpful if cognitive problems or physical disabilities are contributing to fecal incontinence.
-Training involves trying to have a bowel movement at scheduled times of each day—for example, after every meal.
-It can improve constipation by getting the body in the habit of having regular bowel movements.
+Bowel training can help if mental or physical problems are causing fecal incontinence.
+Training involves trying to have a bowel movement at scheduled times of each day—for example, after meals.
+This training can improve constipation by getting the body in the habit of having regular bowel movements.

 When fecal incontinence is due to damage to the sphincters or to the pelvic floor, your healthcare provider may recommend surgery.
 These surgeries are not always successful.

 - A sphincteroplasty, can repair damage to rectal sphincters due to childbirth or other injuries.